 It used to be that the only people interested in knowing idioms in Tagalog were Filipino or at least living in the Philippines.
-These days, things have hanged.
+These days, things have changed considerably.
 The U.S. State Department reports that there are about four million Americans of Philippine ancestry in the United States.
 Most of these American speak English as well as their native Filipino dialect, which, in most cases is Tagalog.
 Learning a few idioms in Tagalog, is as great way to share some fun conversation with a Filipino.

 Unlike the more positive idioms listed above, these are some of the more popular idioms for casting a negative impression about someone: